SAP-archive/xsk/docs-site/docs/setup/setup-environment-variables.md

 ## Configuration Types

-Depending on the layer the configuration variables are defined by, they have the following priorities:
+Depending on the layer that defines the configuration variables, they have the following priorities:

 === "Runtime"